 Making a good first impression is important to any area of life including your novel.
-Knowing how to write a novel or how to start a novel is crucial to its success.
-The first few scenes set the stage for readers.
+Knowing how to write a novel or to be more precise, how to start a novel is crucial to its success.
+The very first sentence or few scenes set the stage for most readers.

 You must figure out your goal and then craft a brilliant beginning that accomplishes your goal.
 These steps are designed to make it a little easier for you: